Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

 \noi homeomorphic to the product of the closed $n$-disk $\overline{D}^n$ and the Cantor group $\wg$, is called the {\it compactification of the $\wg$-universal $n$-dimensional Hyperbolic Solenoid}.
 The compact subset $\sS^{n-1}_{\wg}$ defined as follows:

 \noi is homeomorphic to the product of the $(n-1)$-sphere and the Cantor group $\wg$, and it is called the {\it spherical solenoidal boundary} of the $\wg$-universal $n$-dimensional Hyperbolic Solenoid.
-We will simply refer to it as the {\it spherical solenoidal boundary} if $\wg$ is understood. \end{definition}

-\noi Each spherical boundary leaf $\,\sS^{n-1}\times\{\mathfrak{h}\}$ has a natural conformal structure equivalent to the canonical conformal structure of the unit sphere in $\R^n$.
+We will simply refer to it as the {\it spherical solenoidal boundary} if $\wg$ is understood.
+Each spherical boundary leaf $\,\sS^{n-1}\times\{\mathfrak{h}\}$ has a natural conformal structure equivalent to the canonical conformal structure of the unit sphere in $\R^n$. \end{definition}